Spend a couple of minutes learning about my529, Utah’s official 529 college savings plan.

 - my529 does not charge a fee to open an account or to withdraw funds from an account.

-my529 offers 14 investment options – four age-based options, eight static options, and two customized options.
+my529 offers a variety of investment options.
 Each option utilizes a different investment strategy.
 Read the Program Description for details.

-- Eight static options do not change asset allocations as your beneficiary ages.
+- Ten static options do not change asset allocations as your beneficiary ages.
 The allocation you choose stays the same, unless you request a change.

 - Two customized options that you design to fit your needs—age-based or static.

 - You can change your investment option twice a year.